joergen7/cuneiform-doc/tutorial-files.rst

 ===============

 Learning Objective
-  This tutorial teaches you how to use Cuneiform's type system and how to use files.
-Additionally, it introduces lists and it is shown how to map and aggregate over lists and how to return lists from tasks.
+  This tutorial deepens your understanding of Cuneiform's type system and how to use files.

 Difficulty